healthchecks/healthchecks/templates/docs/configuring_notifications.md

 other channel.
 * **Use different notification methods depending on urgency**.
 For example, if a low-priority housekeeping script fails, post a message in chat.
-If a vital service fails, post in chat, send an email and send SMS.
+If a vital service fails, post in chat, send an email, and send SMS.
 * Route notifications to the right people.

 Each notification method ("integration") belongs to a project: